 Baby Loss Awareness Week 9th-15th October

-The Nirbhau Foundation works to raise awareness, understanding and improve support, and access to support for anyone affected by baby loss at any stage of pregnancy, miscarriage, stillbirth, termination for medical reasons and neonatal death.
-Our aim is to aid in the healing journey through memory boxes to allow parents to honour and cherish their baby’s life with dignity.
+The Nirbhau Foundation is dedicated to raising awareness, promoting understanding, and improving both the quality of and access to support for anyone affected by baby loss - at any stage of pregnancy, including miscarriage, stillbirth, termination for medical reasons, or neonatal death.
+Our mission is to support healing through thoughtfully created memory boxes, helping parents honour and cherish their baby’s life with love and dignity.

-As a charity our core objective is to provide a voice and resources for baby loss in order to protect the physical and mental health for anyone personally affected by baby loss.
-We achieve this through:
+As a charity, our core mission is to give a voice to those affected by baby loss and to provide the resources needed to protect their physical and mental wellbeing.
+We work to achieve this by:

-Every memory box we make is hand made and handled with love and care because we know how much it matters.
+Every memory box we create is handmade with love and care, because we understand how much it truly matters.

-Our aim is to empower individuals to help them find a way to live with and understand the effects of baby loss, to lessen the taboo and to support them with the healing process over time.
+Our mission is to empower individuals by helping them navigate and understand the impact of baby loss.
+We aim to break the taboo surrounding this experience and gently support each person through their healing journey over time.

 The Nirbhau Foundation are proud to be registered with the Fundraising Regulator.
 This shows our commitment to legal, open, honest and respectful fundraising, which helps us build trust with donors and the public.
 We believe transparency is very important.